pursuit-curriculum/unit-dsa/sorting-algorithms-merge/lesson-notes/README.md

     return arr;
   }
-  const left = arr.splice(0, half); // make a new array with the first half of the original array const right = arr; // we don't need to rename arr, but it should be helpful for visualizing our code return [mergeSort(left), mergeSort(right)];
+  const left = arr.splice(0, half); // make a new array with the first half of the original array const right = arr; // we don't need to rename arr, but it should help visualize our code return [mergeSort(left), mergeSort(right)];
 };
 /*